kriszyp/xstyle/README.md

 will shim (or "polyfill" or "fix") older browsers for you, transforming these to MS filters for older versions of Internet Explorer.

-## Definition Modules
+# Interfacing with JavaScipt

+Xstyle provides expressive declarative capabilities, but any substantial application will need to interact with JavaScript.
+We often need to interact with JavaScript to access data models, create custom components or functions, and define other imperative operations.

+There are a couple ways we can interact with JavaScript.
+The first, preferred approach is to reference a module.
-While xstyles provides predefined expressions for new definitions, we can also define new definitions with our own custom JavaScript modules.
-To define a new property with a JavaScript module, we use the module('module-id') as the property definition:
+To define a new definition from a JavaScript module, we use the module(module-id) to assign to a definition:

-	my-new-property = module('package/module-id');
+	my-new-definition = module('package/module-id');

-If you are using an AMD loader, xstyle will load the target module id and use this to handle the property.
-If you are not using an AMD module loader, you can still simply include a script with a define call:
+Using an AMD loader, xstyle will load the target module id and assign the result to the definition.

-define('package/module-id', {
-	/* module property definition */
-});
+Alternately, we access the global window variable through the `window` definition (or `global`).
+For example:

+	my-new-definition = window.library.feature;

+Note, that you need to be careful to ensure the global property/object is available before xstyle accesses it.

-The module can return an object (or provide an object to the define call), that has methods that to be called when the property is used in stylesheets.
-The following methods are defined:
+The JavaScript module can return an object (or provide an object to the define call), or we can reference a global that has methods that will be called when the property or function is used in stylesheets.
+The following methods will be called if they exist (they are all optional):

-* <code>module.put(value, rule, name)</code> - This is called whenever the property is used within a rule.
+* <code>object.put(value, rule, name)</code> - This is called whenever the property is used within a rule.
 The
 <code>value</code> argument is the property value in the rule, and the <code>rule</code>
 argument is the Rule object.
-* <code>module.receive(callback, rule, name)</code> - This is called when a property is accessed from a binding, to receive the current value.
-The callback should be called wheneve the value is changed in the future.
+* <code>object.observe(callback)</code> - This is called when a property is accessed from a binding, to receive the current value.
+The callback should be called whenever the value is changed in the future.
-* <code>module.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the module object may provide a forElement(element) function that would return an object with the same methods as described here for the module.
+* <code>object.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the module object may provide a forElement(element) function that would return an object with the same methods as described here for the module.
 It should be noted that there is additional processing overhead, since every element needs to be processed individually with this approach.
+* <code>object.forParent(rule, name)</code> - This will be called when the definition is used
+as a property in a rule.
+The rule and the name of the property will be passed in.
+* <code>object.define(rule, name)</code> - This will be called when an object is assigned to a new definition.
-* <code>module.get(name)</code> - This is called when a property is accessed using the my-new-property/sub-property syntax.
+* <code>object.property(name)</code> - This is called when a property is accessed using the my-new-property/sub-property syntax.
-* <code>module.call(rule, args,...)</code> - This is called when the definition is used a function, like my-new-property()
+* <code>object.apply(rule, args)</code> - This is called when the definition is used a function, like my-new-definition().
+Note, you can also provide a function as the value of the module or the referenced global value, in which case the apply() call will execute the function.

 The Rule object has the following properties and methods that can be used by the module: